How To Teach Grammar To ESL Students Effectively

 • It is an experiential and natural approach that promotes problem-solving

-The disadvantages of Discovery Learning
+B. The Disadvantages of Discovery Learning

 • The preparation is time and effort-consuming.